Quercus lobata aka Valley Oak

 Valley Oak, California White Oak, Roble

-How to care for Valley Oak
+How difficult is it to take care of Valley Oak

 With its straightforward care requirements, Valley Oak is a hassle-free plant that anyone can enjoy.